CumulusNetworks/docs/content/cumulus-netq-32/Monitor-Virtual-Network-Overlays/Monitor-the-EVPN-Service.md

 leaf04            30         10.0.1.2         L2               Vlan 30        yes       65102:30         65102:30         Wed Oct  7 00:50:09 2020
 ```

+To compare this count with the count at another time, run the `netq show evpn` command with the `around` option.
+Count the devices running EVPN at that time.
+Repeat with another time to collect a picture of changes over time.

 {{< /tab >}}

 {{< /tabs >}}